What to Charge as a Consultant: Setting Rates You Can Defend

 What First-Year Consultants Misdiagnose About Pricing vs The Real Transformation Value Problem

-What’s actually wrong: You’re not replacing a salary—you’re selling expertise, speed, and outcomes.
-Employee pricing formulas are useless here.
+What’s actually going wrong is that you’re not replacing a salary—you’re selling expertise, speed, and outcomes, so employee-style pricing formulas fall apart.

 When she was in-house: